 How to use SCSS in Angular CLI

-Sass (SCSS) is a powerful CSS pre-processor that allows you to use variables, nested rules, and functions to make writing CSS easier and more efficient.
-In this guide, we will show you how to use SCSS in Angular CLI to customize the styles of your Angular Syncfusion components.
+Sass (SCSS) is a powerful CSS pre-processor that significantly enhances your styling capabilities with features like variables, nested rules, and functions.
+This guide will walk you through integrating SCSS into Angular CLI for customizing the styles of your Syncfusion® Angular components.

 SASS variables location